FailAcademy/learning/wdp-vancouver/_lessons/week-07/04-wp-ajax-api.md

 - Create Ajax requests using Ajax-specific functions in WordPress.
 - Use "nonces" to securely make Ajax requests in WordPress.
-- Use the `wp_localize_script` function to pass data via PHP to make it available to JS scripts.
+- Use the `wp_localize_script()` function to pass data from the server side to the client side by making it available in JS variables.
-- Identify the purpose of the WP API plugin, install it, and use it to randomly populate post data from the front-end of website via an Ajax request.
+- Identify the core use cases for the WP REST API plugin, install the plugin, and use it to update post data from the front-end of a website via an Ajax request.

 ---